chhwan-msft/tft-agent/README.md

 This repository contains two related projects for working with Teamfight Tactics (TFT) Set data and agent-powered tools:

-- `src/tft-agents/` — a multi-agent project that helps users with TFT patch notes, explanations, and performance analysis.
-Agents are designed to answer user questions about patch changes and to assist with performance or strategy guidance.
+- `src/agents/` — a multi-agent project (plugins and agent wrappers) that helps users with TFT patch notes, explanations, and performance analysis.
-- `src/tft-ingest/` — a data ingestion toolkit that fetches and normalizes TFT Set data (Units, Traits, Items) from CommunityDragon and community sources, enriches items with component recipes, and indexes the data into Azure AI Search using integrated vectorization.
-This module grounds the agents with up-to-date set knowledge.
+- `src/data/ingestion` (also reachable under `src.data.ingestion`) — a data ingestion toolkit that fetches and normalizes TFT Set data (Units, Traits, Items) from CommunityDragon and community sources, enriches items with component recipes, and indexes the data into Azure AI Search using integrated vectorization.
+The indexed data is used to ground agents with up-to-date set knowledge.

 ## Structure